Thinking about starting a garden this year? If so, you might want to consider container gardening.

 Of course, you can always build a container garden in the spot where you’d normally put a regular garden, too.

-This style of growing will make it possible for you to create a garden with more variety, since you can grow plants that might not be suitable to grow in your own soil and sunlight conditions.
+This style of growing will make it possible for you to create a garden with more variety.
+This is because you can grow plants that might not be suitable to grow in your own soil and sunlight conditions.

-Container gardens are rarely plagued by weeds and you won’t need any heavy gardening tools or equipment.
+Container gardens are rarely plagued by weeds like inground gardens.
+You won’t need any heavy gardening tools or equipment either.

-You can change up the look and feel of your container garden at any time, and there are usually very few pest or disease problems you’ll have to contend with, too.
+You can change up the look and feel of your container garden at any time.
+There are usually very few pest or disease problems you’ll have to contend with.

 How Do You Start A Container Garden?